Greek Fiction Books

 Description

-In the early years of the reign of Manuel I Komnenos, on a deserted coast of Propontis, Stavrakios Kladás reminisces about his long life.
-A notary and scribe himself all his life, having copied hundreds of manuscripts of saints and reputable men, he decides, now free, to compose his own chronicle.
+In the early years of the reign of Manuel I Komnenos, on a desolate shore of Propontis, Stavrakios Kladas reminisces about his long life.
+As a notary and copyist, throughout his years, having transcribed hundreds of writings of saints and learned men, he decides, now free, to compose his own chronicle.

-Within its pages, the Byzantine Empire is reflected at a time when threatening shadows from the East and the West multiply.
-In the novel, the first word is not given to court conspiracies and bloody battles, but to the light from the lamps of the scribes, who bend over the synaxaria of the saints and the treatises of letters.
-Within its pages emerge the high philosopher Michael Psellos, the holy Niketas Stethatos, renowned teachers, scholars, monks, iconographers...
-But at the center of it all lies the verse of an enigmatic poem and a woman, the inner garment of the hero's soul, the garment that replaces the tormenting robe.
+In the novel, the focus is not on court conspiracies and bloody battles, but on the light from the lamps of the copyists, who lean over the lives of the saints and the treatises of letters.
+Through its pages, emerge the great philosopher Michael Psellos, the venerable Niketas Stethatos, scholars, monks, icon painters…

-About the Soul is an internal chronicle of how a scribe becomes an author, a novel of family, adventure, and freedom in the other Byzantium.
-A treatise on the power of writing and memory, a book about the impulse that demands we depict dreams with our breath, name things in the world from the beginning with our own soul as the adoptive parent.
+A book about the power of writing and memory, about this drive that demands we name the things of the world from the very beginning with our own soul as the sponsor.

 In the early years of the reign of Manuel I Komnenos, on a deserted coast of Propontis, Stavrakios Kladas reminisces about his long life.
 A notary and scribe himself all his years, having transcribed hundreds of writings of saints and learned men, he decides, now free, to compose his own chronicle.